mikkelkrogsholm/sidekick/README.md

 - **Frontend (public/index.html):** WebRTC client that streams audio and receives transcriptions
 - **Security:** API keys never exposed to browser; uses short-lived tokens instead

+For broader goals and constraints, see `docs/PROJECT_SCOPE.md`.
+For contribution rules and CI, see `CONTRIBUTING.md`.

 ## Configuration

 The app uses OpenAI's Realtime API with:

 - **Model:** gpt-4o-realtime-preview
 - **Mode:** Input transcription only (no TTS or agent responses)
 - **Audio:** Direct microphone streaming via WebRTC